BU Summer Research Programs

 In addition to the UROP and SURF summer research awards, Boston University hosts a number of other undergraduate summer research programs.
 A list of several of these programs is provided below.
 If you are interested in a given program, you should contact that program directly.

-The Summer Undergraduate Research Program (SURP) of the Division of Graduate Medical Sciences
+Summer Training as Research Scholars (STaRS) of the Division of Graduate Medical Sciences

 Summer Institute for Training in Biostatistics (SIBS)

-The SIBS program is for BU and non-BU students interested in mathematics, statistics, biology or health sciences who would like to learn how to apply methods to investigate important health issues.
-This is a six-week program (June 11 – July 20, 2012).
-Students received classroom training and perform hands-on research with practicing biostatisticians, epidemiologists and statistical geneticists.
-Costs for housing, tuition, meals, and extra-curricular activities are covered by the program.
-For more information see: http://sph.bu.edu/Biostatistics/summer-institute-for-training-in-biostatistics/menu-id-617790.html
+The SIBS program is designed for undergraduates interested in mathematics, statistics, biology, or health sciences.
+Students receive classroom training and perform hands-on research with practicing biostatisticians, epidemiologists, and statistical geneticists.
+Costs (housing, tuition, meals, extra-curricular activities) are covered by the program.

 Summer Term Alumni Research Scholars (STARS)

-College of Engineering undergraduates engaged in faculty-mentored full-time research experiences during the summer may apply for the STARS program.
-STARS participants will receive 10 or 12 weeks of housing in a Boston University residence hall or a contribution towards off-campus housing costs.
-To be eligible, students must receive a weekly stipend from an engineering faculty mentor to participate in full-time research during the summer (summer courses are not allowed).
-Applications are due in March.
-More information can be found at http://www.bu.edu/eng/research/ugrad/.
+College of Engineering undergrads engaged in full-time, faculty-mentored research during the summer may apply for STARS program.
+Participants receive housing in a BU residence hall or reimbursement for off-campus housing.
+To be eligible, students must receive a weekly stipend from an engineering faculty mentor to participate in full-time summer term research (summer courses are not allowed).

 Summer Research Opportunities beyond BU